pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2018-01-10" />

 **Issue:** For the [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin, the "batch upload" process can fail during large uploads.
-The platform has a 120 second timeout limit for scripts, and large upload processes can hit this limit.
+The platform has a 120 second timeout limit for scripts, and large upload processes can exceed this limit.

 **Solution 1:** The suggested workaround is to clone the site locally, import the items, then sync the database back up to the platform.